yunfei96/CVASV-Speaker-Verification-Training-/README.md

 This contains data preparation,change the path and you are good to train.

-The trainning setting is using Titian X,took around 20 hrs to get to 80% classificattion accuracy
+The trainning setting is using Titian X GPU, E5-1650, 32g RAM, windows 10,took around 20 hrs to get to 80% classificattion accuracy.

+Lib setting
+anaconda: numpy, tf